Aline86/next_cms/README.md

 This repository contains a CMS for building static websites.

+It is based on SSR rendering for the front office now.

 When you build a page, you see directly what you create :

 ![Screen bloc edition](./readme_pictures/screen_bloc_edition.png)